 PLEASE DO NOT BRING THE FOLLOWING ITEMS:

-- Radios, tape recorders/CD players, tapes, TV, cell phones, laptops, audio/video equipment, or any personal electronic equipment including iPods.
+Radios, tape recorders/CD players, tapes, TV, laptops, audio/video equipment, or any personal electronic equipment including iPods.

-- Hair dye, nail polish and nail polish remover.
+Hair dye, nail polish, nail glue, nail polish remover.